Rockin’ before she could walk, Kaili is a vinyl hound who knows the words to every post-1960 song.

 They wrapped things up with a short instrumental jam that morphed into "Crystal Blues" and a reprise of “Rock and Soul Music,” this time extending the jam.
 And finally, what Fish concert would be complete without a full-band version of “The Fish Cheer/I-Feel-Like-I’m-Fixin’-To-Die Rag.”
 Classic.

-Country Joe & The Fish Performing "Rock & Soul Music" at Woodstock
+Country Joe and the Fish Performing "Rock & Soul Music" at Woodstock

 Give me an "F"...give me a "U"...